 There are some exemptions to the cooling-off period that will not have the same rights to cancel.
 These are listed below:

-If you cancel, any ancillary contracts such as warranties or finance are automatically cancelled.
+When you cancel, any ancillary contracts - such as warranties or finance - are automatically cancelled.

-Remember this relates to only to your withdrawal rights.
-If your goods or services are faulty or not as described, this will be covered by the Consumer Rights Act.
+Remember this only relates to your withdrawal rights.
+If your goods or services are faulty or not as described, this will already be covered by the Consumer Rights Act.
 Please see our goods and services pages.